Jutti

-The Juti or Jutti is a type of footwear common in North India, Pakistan, and neighboring regions.
+The Jutti is a type of footwear common in Punjabi region (North India and Pakistan).
 They are traditionally made up of leather and with extensive embroidery, in real gold and silver thread as inspired by royalty in the subcontinent over 400 years ago.

 Juttis are sometimes made with rubber soles in the present day.
 Today Amritsar and Patiala ("tilla jutti") are important trade centers for handcrafted juttis, from where they are exported all over the world to Punjabi diaspora.
-Closely related to Khussa.
-Jutis have evolved into several localized design variations, even depending upon the shoemaker.
+Closely related to khussa, juttis have evolved into several localized design variations, even depending upon the shoemaker.
 However by large, they have no left or right distinction, and over time take the shape of the foot.
 They usually have flat sole, and are similar in design for both women and men, except for men they have a sharp extended tip, nokh curved upwards like traditional moustaches, and are also called khussa, and some women’s jutis are backless.

 Even with changing times juttis have remained part of ceremonial attire, especially at North Indian weddings, the unembellished juttis are used for everyday use for both men and women in most of Punjab, mostly called "Jalsa Jutti" which is blackish in color.

 Many Punjabi folk songs mention juttis, like Jutti kasuri peri na poori hai rabba sanu turna paiy and Jutti lagdi vairia mere.

 Overview

 Punjabi jutti for men with extended curved tip, or nokh'.

-There is a wide variety of juttis (pronounced 'jeut-tii' in Punjabi or 'jeu-tea' in Hindi/Urdu) available for both men and women.
+There is a wide variety of juttis available for both men and women.
 During certain festivals special juttis are also fitted to the feet of cows.
 Elsewhere in India, juttis are commonly also known as mojari, while an alternative name in Pakistan is khussa.
 Like mojaris, these are long shoes with the end curled upwards.
 They have been traditionally handed down over generations, with each generation contributing some variation to it.
 These are the traditional ethnic Indian footwear.

 They are usually made of fine leather and are delicately embroidered with threads or beads.
 Juttis are slip-on in style and are characterized by rising high to the Achilles tendon in the back and covering the toes with a round or M-shaped heavily-embroidered upper, leaving the top of the foot nearly bare.
 Some feature extensive hand-done embroidery.